 Telangiectasia on the skin or in the lining of the nose can sometimes be improved with vascular laser or intense pulsed light (IPL) treatment:

-For the nose, a referral to an ear, nose and throat (ENT) specialist is needed, and these treatments are usually available on the NHS.
+- for the nose, you'll need a referral to an ear, nose and throat (ENT) specialist - these treatments are usually available on the NHS

 Laser and IPL machines produce narrow beams of light aimed at the visible blood vessels in the skin.
-The heat from the lasers damages the dilated veins and causes them to shrink so they are no longer visible, with minimal scarring or damage to the surrounding area.
+The heat from the lasers makes the veins shrink so they're no longer visible.
+This should leave minimal scarring or damage to the surrounding area.

-Laser treatment can cause pain, but most people do not need an anaesthetic.
+Laser treatment can be uncomfortable, but most people don't need local anaesthetic.

 Treating AVMs inside the body

 AVMs in the body may require specialist treatment.
 Your HHT specialist will explain any procedures to you in more detail.

-For example, AVMs in the lung are usually treated, even if they are not causing any apparent problems.
-They are treated by embolisation, a procedure that blocks the blood supply to the AVM.
+For example, AVMs in the lung are usually treated, even if they're not causing any apparent problems.
+They're treated by embolisation, a procedure that blocks the blood supply to the AVM.
 A tiny plug is inserted inside the artery supplying the abnormal blood vessel.

-Embolisation has virtually replaced open surgery, and is normally carried out under sedation (which will help relax you during the procedure).
+Embolisation is preferred to open surgery and is normally carried out under sedation (which helps relax you during the procedure).

 For brain AVMs, embolisation, surgery and stereotactic radiotherapy (precisely delivering radiation to the blood vessel) are possible treatment options.
 Liver AVMs may require different types of specialist treatments.

 However, these treatments aren't always appropriate.
-Your specialist will explain why many AVMs, such as those in the liver and in the brain, may be better left alone, as the risks of invasive treatments may outweigh the potential benefits.
+Your specialist will explain why many AVMs, such as those in the liver and in the brain, may be better left alone.
+The risks of treatments may outweigh the potential benefits.

 Information about you

-If you have HHT, your clinical team may pass information about you on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).
+If you have HHT, your clinical team may pass information about you on to the National Congenital Anomaly and Rare Disease Registration Service (NCARDRS).